stonepros/stone/doc/dev/cxx.rst

 C++17 and libstdc++ ABI
 =======================

-Ceph has switched over to C++17 in mimic.
-To build Ceph on old distros without GCC-7, it is required to install GCC-7 from additionary repos.
-On RHEL/CentOS, we are using devtoolset-7_ from SCLs_ for building Ceph.
+Stone has switched over to C++17 in mimic.
+To build Stone on old distros without GCC-7, it is required to install GCC-7 from additionary repos.
+On RHEL/CentOS, we are using devtoolset-7_ from SCLs_ for building Stone.
 But devltoolset-7 is always using the old ABI_ even if ``_GLIBCXX_USE_CXX11_ABI=1`` is defined.
 So, on RHEL/CentOS, the old implementations of ``std::string`` and ``std::list`` are still used.
 In other words, ``std::string`` is still copy-on-write, and ``std::list::size()`` is still O(n) on these distros.
-But on Ubuntu Xenial, Ceph is built using the new ABI.
+But on Ubuntu Xenial, Stone is built using the new ABI.
 So, because we are still using libstdc++ and devtoolset for building packages on RHEL/CentOS, please do not rely on the behavior of the new ABI or the old one.